Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

+Modality-driven architecture methods introduce structural changes in response to shifts in modalities, a scenario unique to MMCL.
+Unlike other methods that usually assume a fixed set of modalities, this category considers a more realistic situation where the modalities of tasks may vary during the CL process.
+By explicitly designing mechanisms for dynamic modality sets, these methods effectively handle \challengeNumDesc{1} and also offer novel ways to manage \challengeNumDesc{2}.

-Unlike the methods mentioned above that design dynamic modules in the model interaction phase, SCML~\cite{Song2021Realworld} constructs the architecture as a unified model with a meta-learner and dynamic encoders.
+\mmclMethods To handle changes in input modalities, SCML~\cite{Song2021Realworld}, as a \textit{modality-driven} method, proposes an architecture as a unified model with a meta-learner and dynamic modality encoders.

 In this framework, they propose so-called plug networks as dedicated encoders for individual modalities, which map features to the same dimension.
-As a \textit{modality-based} method, it learns each modality sequentially and utilizes a meta-learner to update the unified model to avoid forgetting.
+It learns each modality sequentially and utilizes a meta-learner to update the unified model to avoid forgetting.
 Therefore, it is extensible for accommodating the arrival of new modalities.
 The advantage of SCML is that the unified model maps different modalities into a common feature space and avoids explicit alignment between modalities.

-\textbf{Summary.} In \Cref{fig:Architecture-based Architectures}, we illustrate typical architectures of fixed and dynamic architecture-based methods, where encoders of input modalities may either be trainable or frozen.
-This distinction arises because, instead of training the entire model, some methods such as MoE-Adapters4CL~\cite{Yu2024Boosting} and EProj~\cite{He2023Continual} choose to freeze the encoders, which helps reduce computational costs and prevent forgetting.
-In \Cref{tab:summarizations} and \Cref{tab:summarization other modalities}, dynamic architecture stands out as the subcategory with the highest number of methods.
-Furthermore, for each challenge discussed in Section~\texorpdfstring{ \hyperlink{mylink challenges}{1}{}}~, there exists at least one dynamic architecture-based method with the flexibility and effectiveness to address the challenge.
+ODU~\cite{Sun2021Multimodal} develops classifiers for each task and modality.
+The data of some modalities may be available in the first task but missing in later tasks.
+It even trains classifiers of missing modalities, leveraging other modalities as the auxiliary information source.

+\revsec{\summary In \Cref{fig:Architecture-based Architectures}, we illustrate the typical architectures of task-driven and modality-driven architecture-based methods.
+To add CL capabilities to multimodal models, designing various architectures is an intuitive strategy and yields various advantages.
+Firstly, methods reduce inter-task interference with task-specific parameters and enhance learning capability.
+Another important advantage of this category is its flexibility and versatility, with methods designed to address each of the core MMCL challenges in Section~\texorpdfstring{ \hyperlink{mylink challenges}{\getrefnumber{sec: Introduction}}{}}~.
+Especially when applied to foundation models, an effective strategy is to freeze the pre-trained encoders while only training lightweight modules (\Cref{fig:Architecture-based Architectures}).
+Methods adopting this strategy (e.g., MoE-Adapters4CL, DIKI, and EProj) effectively reduce computational costs and preserve zero-shot capabilities (\mbox{\challengeNumTwo{3}{4}}).